 I dabbled in this demonization for a while myself.
 Sugar.
 Fat.
 Then meat.
 Then conventionally farmed produce.
 I convinced myself with increasing fervor over the years that each ousted food or food group was anathema to my good health.
 I convinced myself that I felt better with each of these restrictions, but the truth is, I didn’t.
 I don’t have severe food allergies that require restriction, and cutting those foods out only made me crave them more, and overeat on them furtively when no one was looking (not to mention the cost and inconvenience alone of trying to eat only organic and local).

 Don’t get me wrong – there are foods I avoid because they really don’t make me feel good.
 Milk is one of them.
 I used to love very spicy foods – not so much now.
 It’s easy for me to avoid these foods because I don’t want to deal with the repercussions after eating them.
 Does that mean I should insist that everyone else avoid these foods because it will eradicate all their bodily ills?
 Of course not.
-I don’t even insist that everyone should become an intuitive eater or follower of HAES (but it is here for you if you like!).
+I don’t even insist that everyone should become an intuitive eater (but it is here for you if you like!).